This ariticle is a short introduction ‘Theory of Constraints. It can help a lot to bring effiecieny in any work/process.

 Let’s say it knowledge of how to move forward !

 Increase that input first.
-Try to learn about it more and more from others who are already in that hobby .Ask them
+Try to learn about it more and more from others who are already having that hobby .Ask them

 TOC (Theory of Constraints) is equally important in business.